 You can download the guidance and find further resources below.

-Download the FST commissioned Guidance Note from solicitors Anderson Strathearn below.
+You can download the FST commissioned Guidance Note on preventing sexual harassment in the workplace from solicitors Anderson Strathearn below.

 Advice and helplines

 If you need immediate advice about reporting abuse contact Police Scotland on 101.

 The Theatre Helpline (phone, email)

 Open: 24 hours, 7 days a week

 UK Theatre and UK Theatre and Society of London Theatre (SOLT) launched the Theatre Helpline, a free 24-hour phone and email service supporting theatre professionals with any issue affecting their health and wellbeing.

 Open: 7 days a week, 6pm to midnight

 Rape Crisis Scotland provides a national rape crisis helpline and email support for anyone affected by sexual violence, no matter when or how it happened.